Companies that use Kaseya BullPhish

 All security awareness training Kaseya BullPhish

-Kaseya BullPhish We detected 1,857 customers using Kaseya BullPhish and 45 customers with estimated renewals in the next 3 months.
+Kaseya BullPhish We detected 1,974 companies using Kaseya BullPhish and 102 customers with upcoming renewal in the next 3 months.
 The most common industry is IT Services and IT Consulting (23%) and the most common company size is 11-50 employees (41%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login